mczvc827/OneLang/README.md

 - [Business Method can be patented]

 ## Bayanihan OS, and Picosoft℠
-`Bayanihan OS` is an **Optimal Solution**, **Operating System**, running on a bare Linux Kernel, with its bare Metal OS, will be done as a derivative work of existing and available technologies, its architecture and look is planned ahead, to renew the look and feel of latest *Apple* `iPhone` and its *Ecosystem* and innovate the Manufacturing Process, to produce a desired, especialized devices.
+`Bayanihan OS` is an **Optimal Solution**, **Operating System**, running on a bare Linux Kernel, with its bare Metal OS, will be done as a **derivative work** of existing and available technologies, its architecture and look is planned ahead, to renew the look and feel of latest *Apple* `iPhone` and its *Ecosystem* and innovate the Manufacturing Process, to produce a desired, especialized devices.

 - **Picosoft℠** and its Ecosystem is a *premium* but excellent machines and devices and Software Systems, and a SmartPhone under the brand `PS℠`, architected and perfected with the **Grace of Almighty God**.
 - The natural tendency to perfect these technology is all by the **Excellent Unification of Almighty God**, to **Trust His Guidance**, and **Do His Will**.
 There's no more secret to Perfection, but *with* **Almighty God**: we can all do all things through **His Son's Name**, with **His Holy's Spirit**, **His Guidance**, and *with* **His Knowledge**. `God` is **True** and **Pure**!
 We are now building the *Ultimate Community*, **He** to Help and Guide for the Education, Training, and **Mastering His Perfect Will**.
 He to Choose, Call, and with His Grace, Who'd Organized, and **Blesses** Us with `Everything` that comes from **Him**.
 - *Sounds* **Utopian Socialist**, *right*? ;)
 - All profits will proceed to the [FYM Foundation]; and
-- The ROI of ₱1 will be **forever sufficient** to support our cause, All for the Praise and Glory to the Almighty, and to our Lord's name, Jesus Christ.
+- The ROI of ₱1 will be **forever sufficient** to support our cause, <br> All for the Praise and Glory to the Almighty, and to our Lord's name, Jesus Christ.

 ### We are Here to leave this earth a little better than before,
 but why *not* **be the best**?
 By all of our collaboration we can do, we can be, if **we are simply the best**, with all the *gifts* and **guides** — to **nurture**, the *Only One Goldilocks* — our *One Planet*. *One* **Earth's Star**. **One People at a Time**. *Under One Moon*.